-- Decoding Dog Whines and Barks During Car Travel
+Decoding Dog Whines and Barks: Understanding Your Dog's Car Travel Communication

 Imagine you're on a road trip, the breeze is gentle, and the sun is setting over the horizon.
 You glance at your furry co-pilot and notice their ears perked up, a soft whine escaping their throat.
 Is it excitement or anxiety?
 As pet parents, we often wish our dogs could just tell us what's on their mind.
 While they may not speak our language, they do communicate with us through their own vocal expressions—barks and whines—especially during car travels.
 It's time to decode these sounds so that we can ensure our four-legged friends are as happy on the road as we are.